 7. Join in on a Fitzroy Glass-Bottom Boat Tour

-While snorkelling and free diving on the island are by far the best ways to immerse yourself in the underwater world, I understand that there are those who would prefer to see the reef from the comfort of a boat.
+While snorkelling and free diving on the island is by far the best ways to immerse yourself in the underwater world, I understand that there are those who would prefer to see the reef from the comfort of a boat.